 Now, here’s the good news: If you struggle with work-life balance, it means you’re smart, competent, and valued at your company.
 Indeed, it’s the curse of being good at your job that you’re getting more work thrown at you that you can handle.
 This happens to the best of them—in fact, it happens most often to the best.

 From my experience, there are three primary reasons why people overwork.
 Here’s an explanation (and a solution!) for each one.

 This motivation centers on a fear of loss: loss of a job, loss of a promotion, loss of status or reputation, loss of dignity.
 You may feel like you’re just “trying to keep your head above water” and believe that the extra hours are the best way to make sure your company never lets you go.
-So, what if it comes at the expense of your relationships and sanity—at least you’ll have your job, right?
+So, what if it comes at the expense of your relationships—at least you’ll have your job, right?